 Plastic injection molding is a process that involves the insertion via injection of molten materials into a pre-set mold to create a product that takes the exact shape of the mold crate.
 Most times, the injected material is molten thermoplastic which is heated in a barrel before being injected into the mold crate.
 Once the required amount is attained, the mold is allowed to cool until it solidifies, creating the product.
 This is the ejected using a special mechanism, leaving the mold empty for the next injection to take place.

 The process is fast, depending on the size of the item being molded, and it can take between 10 seconds to a maximum of two minutes.
 This makes it an ideal process for the mass production of high-quality identical products.
-There are a number of industries that rely on injection molded parts, and they range from aerospace engineering, the automotive sector, consumer appliances, baby products, among many others.
+There are a number of industries that rely on injection molded parts, and they range from aerospace engineering, the auto molds, furniture molding, baby products, among many others.
 The parts are preferred by all these high capacity industries because of their reliability, high quality, and the fact that they have very few weaknesses that are in line with the international safety standards set out for the aerospace and automotive industries.

 CNC machining is a subtractive method of manufacturing that takes away materials from a workpiece to leave a product behind.
 It is a computer-aided high-capacity process that relies on technology and a number of specialized tools to make cuts and holes to attain the desired shape of a product.
 The machine is fed a file that is readable.
 Once the machine decodes the file, it is then able to execute to the very last detail.
 It is fast, efficient, and highly reliable as it can be used for the toughest jobs and work on any type of material, no matter how tough it may be.